Particular/docs.particular.net/tutorials/monitoring-setup/index.md

 The listing for the ServiceControl instance includes a URL.
 This URL will be needed when installing ServicePulse below.

+> [!NOTE]
-NOTE: Creating the ServiceControl instance will also create the audit and error queues if they did not already exist.
+> Creating the ServiceControl instance will also create the audit and error queues if they did not already exist.
 By default these are called _audit_ and _error_ respectively.

 ### Create a ServiceControl monitoring instance